tjkendon/COMP1502-Assignment2-Phase2/spec.md

 * to implement and test dynamic collections
 * to enhance existing code to reflect additional requirements (software maintenance)

+## Starting Point

+This repository includes the outline of a new UI class, `NewUI`, in the src directory.
+You will want to add your code from your first phase for the Warehouse and the Item.
+If you have concerns about your phase 1 code, please e-mail me.

+The data directory includes two files, one of which includes example items and another which includes example transactions.
+The purpose of these files are explained below, along with the new functionality you need.

 ## Updated Functional Requirements

 1. The Warehouse class